karanpraja902/nodejs-microservice-architecture/README.md

 sudo docker-compose up --build -d
 ```

-All services will be available on their respective internal IPs/ports or via the API Gateway.
+All services will be available on their respective internal IP addresses and ports, or via the API Gateway.

 ---